-In addition, comments were received on the first exposure draft of the revision of ASOP No. 4, Measuring Pension Obligations and Determining Pension Plan Costs or Contributions.
+In addition, comments were received on the second exposure draft of the revision of ASOP No. 4, Measuring Pension Obligations and Determining Pension Plan Costs or Contributions.
 In areas where parallel language is included in ASOP Nos.
-4 and 6, changes made to ASOP No. 4 in response to those comments were reflected in this second exposure draft.
+4 and 6, changes made to ASOP No. 4 in response to those comments are reflected in this revised standard.